melindachang/site/src/articles/sass-font-face-mixin.md

 }
 ```

+Because we're performing string manipulation to minimize the number of
+parameters I have to input later when I'm declaring my fonts, this
-This makes the following assumptions:
+snippet makes the following assumptions:

-- You use the following name scheme for fonts: If I'm using the font Commit Mono, for instance, I would store in `$lib/assets/fonts/` a subdirectory `CommitMono/` with each file named `CommitMono-WeightStyle.ext`.
-If, say, you would rather have a font folder called `commit_mono/`, you can perform a bit of string manipulation, like this:
+- You use the following name scheme for fonts: If I'm using the font
+  Commit Mono, for instance, I would store in `$lib/assets/fonts/` a
+  subdirectory `CommitMono/` with each file named
+  `CommitMono-WeightStyle.ext`.
+If, say, you would rather have a font
+  folder called `commit_mono/`, you can perform a bit of string
+  manipulation, like this:

   ```scss
   @use 'sass:string';